mgussekloo/Localtinymce/README.md

 ### Uploading

 Uploading should just work out of the box!
 Enable it by using ->withFiles() on your field.
+Defaults expect you to have [symlinked](https://laravel.com/docs/8.x/filesystem#the-public-disk) the public disk.
 The implementation is very basic.
 This is what  happens in the upload controller:

 ```php
 $name = $request->file('attachment')->store($field->storageDir, $field->storageDisk);